thurstinn/RP5-Console/README.md

 Connect a Micro-USB cable from the slave port (right Micro-USB port with console face down) to PC

-Follow the truth table on the Main Board/USB schematic for ATSAMD21 (Switch 1-4 = low, high, low, high) and ATMEGA (Switch 1-4 = high, low, low, high) (low = switch down position and vice versa)
+Follow the truth table on the Main Board/USB schematic for ATSAMD21 (Switch 1-4 = low, high, low, high) and ATMEGA (Switch 1-4 = high, low, low, high) (low = switch down position and vice-versa)

 Use Arduino IDE to flash the included scripts for each device.
 For ATSAMD21, install and select Adafruit Trinket M0 and double-click reset button to show up as COM Port.
 For ATMEGA, select Arduino Leonardo and hit the reset button once flashing begins